Continuing Conversation... Luigi Zingales on Incentives and the Potential Capture of Economists by Special Interests

 By Amy Willis

-This week, Russ Roberts welcomed back University of Chicago’s Luigi Zingales to talk about a recent essay in which Zingales argues that economists are subject to many of the same sorts of biases as regulators because of the incentives they face.
+Russ Roberts welcomed back University of Chicago’s Luigi Zingales to talk about an essay in which Zingales argues that economists are subject to many of the same sorts of biases as regulators because of the incentives they face.

-And now we want to hear from you.
 Use the following questions to reflect on this episode, assign them to students in your class, use them to strike up conversation at your next social gathering.
-No matter how, we love to hear from you.

 Check Your Knowledge:

 1. What is “regulatory capture,” and how can academic economists be similarly “captured,” even when they’re not the ones regulating?